-If you are struggling to pay your bills every month, you might wonder if you are dealing with a financial hardship.
+If you are struggling to pay your bills every month, you might be dealing with a financial hardship.
 What is financial hardship?
 The exact definition depends on a number of factors, including the type of debt you are dealing with and your circumstances.
 Financial hardship typically refers to a situation in which a person cannot keep up with debt payments and bills or if the amount you need to pay each month is more than the amount you earn, due to a circumstance beyond your control.

 If you have federal student loans, you might qualify for a special repayment plan when experiencing a financial hardship.
 For example, you may qualify for pay-as-you-earn, or an income-based repayment plan if you have a partial financial hardship.
 A partial financial hardship for people interested in the income based repayment plan occurs if the amount they would owe annually on the standard repayment plan is more than 15 percent of the difference between their adjusted gross income and 150 percent of the poverty line in their state, based on the size of their household.
 For people on the pay-as-you-earn plan, the amount is more than 10 percent.

-The key thing to note about a financial hardship is that it’s usually something you can’t control and is something that isn’t your fault.
+It’s important to note that a financial hardship is usually something you can’t control and isn’t your fault.
 Since life can throw you a curve ball from time to time and even the best laid financial plans can get derailed, many lenders and creditors will be willing to work with you, at least to some degree, until your financial hardship is over.

 Consumer Education Services, Inc. (CESI) is a non-profit service provider of comprehensive personal financial education and solutions for all life stages and for all of life’s milestones.
 Our goal is enhanced economic security for everyone we serve.